MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

   You can [start an investigation from Threat Explorer (Explorer)](air-examples.md#example-a-security-administrator-triggers-an-investigation-from-threat-explorer).

-## View investigation details from AIR in Defender for Office 365
+## View investigation details from AIR in Defender for Office 365 Plan 2

 When you select :::image type="icon" source="media/m365-cc-sc-copy-icon.png" border="false"::: **Open in new window** in the **ID** column of an entry on the **Investigations** page at <https://security.microsoft.com/airinvestigation>, a new page opens with the investigation details.